speeeee/strglg2/README.md

 # Status

 This is just a small project I'm working on.
 There aren't any plans to make this into much more than a for-fun project.
+The language is just esoteric.